JazenaYLA/xtm-docker/README.md

 ### External Access

-To expose the platforms externally, update the environment variables:
+To expose the platforms externally (behind reverse-proxy for instance), update the environment variables:

 ```bash
 OPENCTI_EXTERNAL_SCHEME=https